Exmouth Community Arts

-Although most local events cannot be held now because of coronavirus measures, we are beginning to move towards normality and so if you would like to add any organisations or venues that we may have left out, or feature any events that are being held, or if you want to help, please post something on our Facebook Group or email me, John Hunt, at email@example.com.
+If you would like to add any organisations or venues that we may have left out, or feature any events that are being held, or if you want to help, please post something on our Facebook Group or email me, John Hunt, at email@example.com.

-Latest news: Exmouth's Abode of Love project
+News: Exmouth's Abode of Love project

 A panel, including Exmouth artist Anna Fitzgerald and councillor Joe Whibley, have selected 60 participants to complete this project - artists, performers, musicians, writers and designers.
 Read more about this in the Exmouth Journal - https://www.exmouthjournal.co.uk/news/thg-artists-abode-of-love-project-1-6774929

 News: Tidelines - and the Exe Estuary Box

 What do we want and need to know about our Exe estuary and coast (past, present, future)?
 How can we celebrate and learn more together about our unique location?
 How can we be active in responding in our communities and as individuals to ongoing changes to our environment and climate?
 This is a different sort of project.
 It brings together knowledge about science, arts, craft, history, place and nature and makes vibrant connections between these different ways of experiencing and understanding the world. the Tidelines website is at https://tidelines.uk/ .
 Just click the image below to find out more and watch a great video about it!

 There is an opportunity to share local performances and arts activities online, and to see this and add to it, see the 'Opportunity to share' section immediately below.